 Comprehensiveness of the GRE Prep Books

-They also offer a code at the back of each book so that you can go online to take 6 new practice tests, complete with explanations!
+They also offer a free online practice test.
 The material online is slightly more accurate than in the book, especially when it comes to text completion and sentence equivalence questions (I discuss this below).
 I assume that this may be because the material online was easier to update as they learned more about the new GRE.

 The Not-So-Good Parts